 We are committed to preserving our cacao from any transformation that could harm its precious character.

 That is why we spared our chocolate the step called "conching".

 This process involves grinding the cacao and the sugar at high temperature (as high as 90 degrees Celcius or more), for many hours (sometimes even days) until the particles of the mixture become undetectable on the tongue.

-Out of respect for our chocolate and the legacy its soil, we have chosen to remain far away from industrial chocolate standards.
+Out of respect for our chocolate and the legacy of its soil, we have chosen to reject standards of industrial chocolate.